King Charles III rides on horseback in first official birthday parade | KRDO

 “We have planned a fitting and appropriate tribute for our monarch, that should be a true spectacle for the United Kingdom and the Commonwealth.”

+As smoke plumes of red, white and blue trailed from aerobatic team’s planes, the crowd broke out into cheers and applause before a final rendition of “God Save The King.”

-There will also be a 41-gun salute in nearby Green Park from The King’s Troop, with a second salute of 62 guns fired at the Tower of London by the Honourable Artillery Company, the City of London’s Army Reserves.
+There was also a 41-gun salute in nearby Green Park from The King’s Troop, with a second salute of 62 guns fired at the Tower of London by the Honourable Artillery Company, the City of London’s Army Reserves.

 The-CNN-Wire